-All major contractors, the ground handling services providers as well as the fuel handlers in the airports hold an ISO 14001 certification or equivalent.
+The ground handling services providers as well as the fuel handlers in the airports hold an International Standard ISO 14001:2015 or equivalent.

 For construction projects the contractors must elaborate and enforce a project specific Health Safety & Environmental Plan.

 4.2.
 Environmental Provisions as incorporated in Planning & Designs